Stow, Massachusetts: History

 As with many colonial era Massachusetts towns, Stow started with a large area and gave up land as newer, smaller towns were created.
 Stow ceded land to Harvard (1732), Shirley (1765), Boxborough (1783), Hudson (1866) and Maynard (1871).
 Stow lost 1300 acres (5.3 km2) and close to half its population to the creation of Maynard.
 Prior to that, what became Maynard was known as "Assabet Village" but was legally still part of the towns of Stow and Sudbury.
 There were some exploratory town-founding efforts in 1870, followed by a petition to the Commonwealth of Massachusetts, filed January 26, 1871.
 Both parent towns opposed this effort, but state approval was granted April 19, 1871.
 The population of the newly formed town—at 1,820—was larger than either of its parent towns.
 In return, the new town paid Sudbury and Stow about $23,600 and $8,000 respectively.
 Sudbury received more money because it owned shares in the railroad, the wool and paper mills were in Sudbury, and more land came from Sudbury.

 In 1942 the U.S. Army seized about one-tenth of the town's land area, from the south side, to create a munitions storage facility.
 Land owners were evicted.
 The land remained military property for years.
 In 2005 it became part of the Assabet River National Wildlife Refuge.

 The modern butternut squash was developed by Charles Leggett in Stow in 1944; the Leggett Woodlands in the town are named after his family, after his wife donated the land.
 The squash was developed in a field across from the woodland.

 On New Year's Day, 1984, Kevin Walsh took off from Minute Man Air Field with 57 helium balloons tied to a lawn chair, later descending by parachute.
 He was cited with four violations of FAA regulations and fined $4,000 ($10,922.66 adjusted for inflation to 2022).
 He reached an altitude of 9,000 feet (2,700 m).

-As of 2022, Stow is one of the only municipalities in Massachusetts not to have a Dunkin' Donuts, after the two in town closed down that year, for which the town received attention on social media.
+From 2022 until 2025, Stow was one of the only municipalities in Massachusetts to not have a Dunkin' Donuts, after the two in town closed down that year, for which the town received attention on social media.
+On July 24, 2025, a new Dunkin' Donuts opened in Great Road.
+On the same day, the town was temporarily renamed to Dunkin' in commemoration of the event, following a unanimous vote from the Stow Select Board.